 - A. Works shall be judged on their effectiveness, craftsmanship, creative substance and relevance to the dramatic whole, and only as presented within the motion picture.
 Extended, revised, enhanced or alternate versions outside of the film shall not be considered. - B. Films eligible for Original Score and film clips of eligible Original Songs shall be viewed by all members of the Music Branch who will use a preferential voting system to produce a shortlist of 15 titles in each category.
-Five nominees for Original Song and five nominees for Original Score will then be chosen by a second round of balloting, again using a preferential voting system. - C. In all three categories, the five achievements receiving the highest number of votes will become the nominations for final voting for the award. - D. A maximum of two songs may be nominated from any one film.
-If more than two songs from a film are in contention, the two songs with the most votes will be the nominees. - E. If there are 25 or fewer qualified works submitted in any category, the Music Branch Executive Committee may recommend to the Board of Governors that nominations be limited to three.
-If there are nine or fewer qualifying works submitted in any category, the Executive Committee may recommend to the Board of Governors that no award be given in that category for the current Awards year. - F. The category of Original Musical may be activated only by special request of the Music Branch Executive Committee to the Board of Governors in a year when the field of eligible submissions is determined to be of sufficient quantity and quality to justify award competition. - G. Final voting for each category shall be restricted to active and life Academy members.
+Five nominees for Original Song and five nominees for Original Score will then be chosen by a second round of balloting, again using a preferential voting system. - C. In all three categories, the five achievements receiving the highest number of votes will become the nominations for final voting for the award. - D. No more than two songs from any one film by the exact same writers may be shortlisted.
+If more than two songs from a film by the exact same writers are in contention, the two songs with the most votes will advance to the shortlist.
+However, no more than two songs from any one film, regardless of writers, may be nominated for the Original Song award. - E. If there are 25 or fewer qualified works submitted in any category, the Music Branch Executive Committee may recommend to the Board of Governors that nominations be limited to three.
+If there are nine or fewer qualifying works submitted in any category, the Executive Committee may recommend to the Board of Governors that no award be given in that category for the current Awards year.

+- F. The category of Original Musical may be activated only by special request of the Music Branch Executive Committee to the Board of Governors in a year when the field of eligible submissions is determined to be of sufficient quantity and quality to justify award competition. - G. Final voting for each category shall be restricted to active and life Academy members.